Fielding Hurst

-Fielding Jackson Hurst (born Claiborne County, Tennessee 1810, died McNairy County, Tennessee 1882) was a surveyor and planter who served as a colonel in the Union Army, commanding the 6th Regiment Tennessee Volunteer Cavalry during the American Civil War.
+Fielding Jackson Hurst (1810 – 1882) was a surveyor and planter who served as a colonel in the Union Army, commanding the 6th Regiment Tennessee Volunteer Cavalry during the American Civil War.
 He later served as a Unionist member of the Tennessee Senate and as a judge.
 As a Southern Unionist and slaveholder, he remains a controversial figure.

-Hurst was born in 1810.
-Around 1834, he and his wife Melocky moved to McNairy County.
+Hurst was born in Claiborne County, Tennessee, in 1810.
+Around 1834, he and his wife, Melocky, moved to McNairy County.
 He worked as a surveyor and owned a plantation with several families of slaves.

 In 1861, Tennessee voted to secede from the United States and join the fledgling Confederate States of America as its last state.
-Hurst remained steadfastly Unionist, and was imprisoned in Nashville along with many other prominent Unionist Tennesseans after the vote.
+Hurst remained steadfastly Unionist and was imprisoned in Nashville along with many other prominent Unionist Tennesseans after the vote.
 After Tennessee was retaken by Union troops in 1862, Hurst was freed.

 Hurst formed a unit of mounted scouts.
 They served as self-funded irregulars until Tennessee military governor Andrew Johnson commissioned Hurst as commander of the newly formed First West Tennessee Cavalry, later known as the 6th Tennessee Volunteer Cavalry.
 Hurst and his unit gained a reputation for harsh tactics, angering Confederates and even leading to his brief reimprisonment by Union officials.